koji-project/koji/docs/source/signing.rst

       Payload SHA256 digest: OK
       MD5 digest: OK

-Note there is no "RSA/SHA256 Signature" header field on the RPM here.
+Note there are only "digest" fields here, no "Signature" fields since this RPM is unsigned.

 *Example: A GPG signature that rpmdb DOES trust*::